igapyon/chatgpt-prompts/dump/fulldumpprompt.md

 Your output should reflect only the conversation leading up to this prompt.

 # OUTPUT FORMAT
-Return the three artifacts in this order, each inside its own fenced code block and preceded by the suggested filename as a heading:
+Return the artifact in this order, each inside its own fenced code block and preceded by the suggested filename as a heading:

 ## prompt\_log.jsonl